Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Exceptions: • Have a signed note from parents or legal guardian • Be in transit from legal employment
+• Have a signed note from parents or legal guardian

-• Crimes reported through the system should be non-emergencies, occur within Town limits, and have no known suspects.
+ePoliceReporting allows residents and business owners to report nonviolent crimes such as gas theft, identity theft, vandalism, trespassing a vehicle or property, and lost property to police officers using the Web. • Crimes reported through the system should be non-emergencies, occur within Town limits, and have no known suspects.
 Incidents occurring along Interstate 25 or on a state highway are not eligible, as those are pursued by Colorado State Patrol.
-In addition, crimes occurring in the unincorporated Douglas County areas are also not eligible, as those are handled by the Douglas County Sheriff’s Office.• All reports filed using the system are reviewed by a police officer and receive the same investigation and statistical analysis as if the report had been filed by an officer.
-If further review is needed, an officer will contact the person who filed the report. ePoliceReporting
+In addition, crimes occurring in the unincorporated Douglas County areas are also not eligible, as those are handled by the Douglas County Sheriff’s Office.
+All reports filed using the system are reviewed by a police officer and receive the same investigation and statistical analysis as if the report had been filed by an officer.
+If further review is needed, an officer will contact the person who filed the report.

 Call the Castle Rock Police Department's property and evidence technician, 303-660-7558.
-Or, check a list of lost and found property on the Police webpage, CRgov.com/Police.

 At this time, the Town of Castle Rock does not require a permit for home security systems.